SoultionLss/OpenList-Desktop-fork/README_en.md

 1. **Initial Setup**: On first launch, the application will guide you through initial configuration
 2. **Service Installation**: Install the OpenList service when prompted
 3. **Storage Configuration**: Configure your first cloud storage connection
-4. **Tutorial**: Complete the interactive tutorial to learn key features

 ### Basic Operations